-A route is REGIONAL if:
+A route is REGIONAL if it satisfies either of two principal criteria:

-- 1. The nature of a route is Interjurisdictional because it: - Crosses a jurisdictional boundary; and - Penetrates by more than one-half mile in each; and - Operates open door in two or more jurisdictions; or, - 2.
-Meets at least two of three criteria: - Arterial Streets: Operates on an arterial street with a substantial portion of riders using stops on the arterial street. - Regional Activity Center(s): Serves a regional activity center(s). - Cost Effectiveness: Annual boardings per platform hour greater than 30 in all jurisdictions.
+- 1. The nature of a route is Inter-jurisdictional because it: - Crosses a jurisdictional boundary; and - Penetrates by more than one-half mile in each; and - Operates open door in two or more jurisdictions; or, - 2.
+Meets at least two of three criteria: - Arterial Streets: Operates on an arterial street with a substantial portion of riders using stops on the arterial street - Regional Activity Center(s): Serves a regional activity center(s) - Cost Effectiveness: Has annual boardings per platform hour greater than 30 in all jurisdictions

-A route is NON-REGIONAL if:
+A route is Non-REGIONAL if it is a:

-- 1. It is a grandfathered locally-operated/initiated route - 2.
-A Metrobus route not meeting definition of Regional
+- 1. Grandfathered locally-operated/initiated route - 2.
+Metrobus route not meeting the definition of Regional